 By working closely with market participants to ensure they have access to effective hedging mechanisms, ICE established Brent as the world’s largest oil futures contract.
 As a result, the Brent complex has expanded to include a vast range of local and regional hedging instruments, with many contracts clearable ahead of regulatory mandates.

 The ICE Brent crude future is based on a basket of North Sea crudes and has evolved to incorporate new grades, ensuring its ongoing utility to oil markets.
 The ICE Brent Crude futures contract is a physically deliverable contract with an option to cash settle against the ICE Brent Index price, which is calculated the day after the last trading day of the futures contract.
 The ICE Brent Index represents the average price of trading in the prevailing North Sea physical market for the relevant delivery month.

-As part of our connection to global oil markets and our stewardship role for the Brent oil complex specifically, ICE Futures Europe is the benchmark administrator for the Brent Index.
-We provide transparent, reliable insight into the Brent benchmark to help market participants make informed decisions based on accurate information.
+As part of our stewardship role for the Brent oil complex, ICE Futures Europe is the benchmark administrator for the Brent Index.
+We provide transparent, reliable insight into the Brent benchmark to help market participants make informed decisions.